lukasmartinelli/lukasmartinelli.github.io/_drafts/2014-11-17-php-dos-attack-revisited.md

 As the web evolved to a net of APIs we are perhaps forgetting that PHP is still vulnerable to Hash Collision attacks everywhere where user input and an array is used.

-Web APIs typically support JSON and therefor use the `json_decode` method of the standard PHP library.
-This will by default parse all the Keys in a JSON file into the PHP map, causing many collisions.
+Web APIs typically support JSON and therefore use the `json_decode` method of the standard PHP library.
+This will by default parse all the keys in a JSON file into the PHP map, causing many collisions.

 Below is a very simple API that returns the name and email of the sender.